Proboscis bat

 The proboscis bat (Rhynchonycteris naso) is a species of bat found in South America and Central America.
-Other common names include Long-nosed proboscis bat, sharp-nosed bat, Brazilian long-nosed bat. and river bat It is the only species in the genus Rhynchonycteris.
+Other common names include long-nosed proboscis bat, sharp-nosed bat, Brazilian long-nosed bat, and river bat.
+It is the only species in the genus Rhynchonycteris.

 This species is in the family Emballonuridae, the sac-winged or sheath-tailed bats.
 Like most bats, it is nocturnal.
-It is found from southern Mexico to Belize, Peru, Bolivia and Brazil, as well as in Trinidad.
+It is found from southern Mexico to Belize, Peru, Venezuela, Bolivia and Brazil, as well as in Trinidad.